 Use optimized shaders for mobile

-- These shaders contain a lot of feature simplification to enable them to have better performance on a mobile based platform.
+- These shaders contain a lot of feature simplifications, enabling them to have a better performance on mobile based platforms.

-- In Unity this means that there will be less features compared with a standard shader, such as no color tinting.
+- This means that there will be less features compared with a standard shader, such as no color tinting.

 Only use features that are needed.
 Unity and Unreal Engine compile the shader based on the material settings, and by removing features that are not needed (such as colour tinting, detail map, etc) we will have an overall less complex shader that can potentially help with performance on mobile platforms.